-Owing to an increase in commercial transactions, commercial disputes are also significantly increasing.
-It is not uncommon that despite of good intentions parties including Corporates, Firms, and Proprietors have faced litigation.
-Taking into consideration that litigations can be lengthy and costly, proper advice from a competent Attorney can surely help to bring the matter to a logical conclusion in cost-effective manner, which is the very objective that IPLF intends to achieve.
+There has been a significant rise in commercial disputes in the past two decades owing to an increase in commercial transactions.
+It is not uncommon that despite good intention, parties including Corporates, Firms, and Proprietors have faced litigation issues.
+Taking into consideration that litigations can be lengthy and costly, proper advice from a competent attorney can surely help to bring the matter to a logical conclusion in a cost-effective manner, which is the very objective that IPLF intends to achieve.

 We provide legal advice and represent our clients in wide range of litigation cases such as: